mlapinm/A02Nh/html6ccna/b107tabs.md

 vty
-Pipes (sends) the command output to the begin command, which only lists output beginning with the first line that contains the text ìline vty.î show dhcp lease Lists any information the switch acquires as a DHCP client.
+Pipes (sends) the command output to the begin command, which only lists output beginning with the first line that contains the text ‚Äúline vty.‚Äù show dhcp lease Lists any information the switch acquires as a DHCP client.
 This includes IP address, subnet mask, and default gateway information.